-On November 24 2020, the French sociologist and philosopher Bruno Latour (1949) will be awarded the Spinozalens 2020 by Mayor of Amsterdam Femke Halsema.
-This event is organised by the International Spinozaprijs Foundation, the Embassy of the North Sea and Felix Meritis en can be followed by live stream here.
+On November 24 2020, the French sociologist and philosopher Bruno Latour (1949) was awarded the Spinozalens 2020 by Mayor of Amsterdam Femke Halsema.
+This event was organised by the International Spinozaprijs Foundation, the Embassy of the North Sea and Felix Meritis.
+Have a look at the live stream here.

-The award ceremony is hosted and moderated by the Netherlands’ Philosopher Laureate, Daan Roovers andwill include:
+The award ceremony was hosted and moderated by the Netherlands’ Philosopher Laureate, Daan Roovers and included:

 — An artistic intervention by Harpo ’t Hart and Ibelisse Guardia Ferragutti,